 - The open core is well documented and maintained.

 - While writing this guide, Mattermost appears to have increased their pricing to at least $10/mo/user as part of v6.0.
 There used to be a $3.25/mo/user plan for self-hosted installs that provided a lot of what we needed.
-Even if we could get lower pricing, DSA is struggling to break even financially and this added cost is almost certainly not where any additional money would go.
+Even if we could get lower pricing, it would likely still be out of reach for DSA.

-- Free version does not have features like SSO, advanced moderation, and channel controls – which are all very important for us.
+- The Free version does not have features like SSO, advanced moderation, and channel controls – which are all critical for us.
 It also limits the number of playbooks you can make.